 Whenever possible, consider the career paths and goals of your employees in the context of existing roles in the company.
-Promoting from within not only boosts morale, it can also be the key to keeping employees engaged, even as their goals and interests develop.
+Promoting from within not only boosts morale but can be the key to keeping employees engaged, even as their goals and interests develop.
 This is partly because employees are more likely to participate in corporate events, training sessions, and other activities when there is a greater likelihood of promotion.
 Internal promotions also foster a greater sense of loyalty—which leads to higher employee retention rates.

-9. Challenge Employees
+8. Challenge Employees

-Creating a culture of recognition not only increases employee confidence in completing day-to-day tasks, it helps employees feel more secure in their positions.
+Creating a culture of recognition not only increases employee confidence in completing day-to-day tasks but helps employees feel more secure in their positions.
+In fact, employees are more than twice as likely to experience burnout when they feel unappreciated.
 Managers can nurture team members and encourage high retention by setting tangible goals, providing ongoing feedback, and celebrating accomplishments.

 This type of positive reinforcement is even more effective when managers tie individual achievements to company-wide goals and initiatives.
 Beyond the virtual meeting call-out, employers can show their appreciation to employees in a number of ways, including:

 - Swag gifts

 - Company logo products